dcos/adminrouter/README.md

 with the line length limit hard-coded to 4096 bytes.

 ##### Nginx
-Nginx subprocess is different from others in regard to its lifetime.
+Nginx subprocess is different from others regarding its lifetime.
 Pytest fixture that pulls it into the test is module-scoped by default.
 If there is a need to have custom lifetime or just single-test scoped lifetime, then it's necessary to use `nginx_class` fixture instead of simple `master_ar_process` or